 Originating in the cold climate of Northern Asia, and with a thicker coat than most other dog breeds, the Siberian Husky is ranked the 19th most popular dog breed, according to the American Kennel Club’s (AKC) 2021 registration statistics.

 They are affectionate and good-natured, but because they were originally bred to be a sled dog, they do have a lot of energy, so plenty of daily exercise is essential.
 Speaking of sled dogs, the Siberian Husky is a celebrated hero in Nome, Alaska.
 Why?
 Because in 1925, they traversed more than 250 miles of snow and ice to deliver lifesaving medicine to the village, with Balto, the dog who led the final leg, becoming famous for the feat.

-“An ancient breed from Scandinavia with Nordic traits, the Norwegian Elkhound was once used to hunt moose and bear and was used to hunting in the cold climate it came from,” says Peterson.
-“These traits have stayed with the breed and it makes a great cold-weather companion,” says AKC spokesperson Lisa Peterson.
+An ancient breed from Scandinavia with Nordic traits, the Norwegian Elkhound was once used to hunt moose and bear and was used to hunting in the cold climate from which it came.
+“These traits have stayed with the breed, and it makes a great cold-weather companion,” says AKC spokesperson Lisa Peterson.

 Old English Sheepdog

 “The Alaskan Malamute is a great cold weather breed because of its origin—they come from Alaska and are the oldest and largest of the Arctic sled dogs,” says Peterson.
 Their thick and coarse coats help keep them toasty while frolicking in the snow.

 Bernese Mountain Dog